AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 I just... didn't realized that I had internalized his signal to something like this to myself: Keep going.
 Even if you feel like everything is going to shit, just keep going.

 This is probably the reason why I ended up being comfortable receiving criticisms.
 This also probably made me comfortable with implementing mathematics that I never learnt in my A-levels of the university at all to DataPredict™.
+This also probably made me comfortable to fail, knowing it is just a setback in life like everything in life.

+I still hate my parents though.
+I will never forgive them at all.
+Not even in their deathbeds.